shazmasiddiqui/GSoC-2022-Schemaorg-project-report/README.md

 ## Major points covered

 - System plugin is working in a generic way
-- Schema.org is saved in the database and also prepared and save
+- Complete schema is saved in the database along with cleaned up schema
 - Merging/Display modules
 - Supported Schema types: Book, Person, Organization, Event, Recipe and Blogposting
 - Schemas implementation done with all field types